** Books will ship in January 2023 **

 “I. is a book-length vortex.
-From such locales as the Cosmos Diner, the poet, I mean I., reflects on the likes of Abraham, Dickinson, Cervantes, Fats Waller.
-He considers words such as "pelican," he conjures crimes such as oil spills, he mentions a "room for affection," he brings up "pellucid distinctness of objects" and passages, so to speak, in Exodus.
+From various locales on New York’s Lower East Side, the poet, I mean I., reflects on the likes of Abraham, Dickinson, Cervantes, Fats Waller.
+He considers words such as ‘pelican,’ he conjures crimes such as oil spills, he mentions a ‘room for affection,’ he brings up the ‘pellucid distinctness of objects’ and cites passages, so to speak, in Exodus.
 I. investigates and observes.
 And, as with much of Stern's poetry, observation is both profane and sacred.
-In a tumult of images from God-knows-where and language that upsets the cart and carter, I. beckons.
+Within a tumult of images from God-knows-where and language that upsets both the cart and carter, I. beckons.
 Stern delivers."

 —Kimiko Hahn, author of Foreign Bodies